Open-Model-Initiative/OMI-Data-Pipeline/modules/odr_api/tests/integration/README.md

 - Error location (file and line number)

 The `run_single_test` function executes individual test methods and captures detailed error information, including the location in our code where an error occurred.

-## Authentication Methods

-The tests cover different authentication methods:

-- Session Authentication: Used for regular user operations.
-- Basic Authentication: Tested as an alternative method for user authentication.
-- JWT Authentication: Used specifically for bot users.

 ## Logging